Published On: Jan 02 2014 01:12:55 PM ESTUpdated On: Nov 04 2015 02:00:00 AM EST

 After Austin's departure, Charles Robinson (left) joined the show during its second season, playing new court clerk Mac Robinson, a cardigan-wearing Vietnam veteran.
 He stayed with the show through the rest of its nine-season run.

 Robinson, who also directed three episodes of the series, went on to become a regular on the sitcom "Love & War" after "Night Court" ended.
 He also played the recurring character Bud Harper on the sitcom "Home Improvement," and has had cameos on shows such as "House," "The Bernie Mac Show," "My Wife and Kids," "Soul Food," "Charmed," "How I Met Your Mother" and "My Name Is Earl."
-He currently has a recurring role on The CW series "Hart of Dixie" (pictured).
+He most recently had a recurring role on the last three seasons of The CW series "Hart of Dixie" (pictured) through its cancellation in May 2015.

 Gail Strickland played public defender Sheila Gardner on the show's pilot episode.
 Strickland, who had featured roles in 1970s films such as "Bound for Glory," "The Drowning Pool" and "Norma Rae," went on to cameos in TV shows like "Dallas," "Dr. Quinn, Medicine Woman," "JAG" and "Melrose Place," and roles in movies such as "How to Make an American Quilt" and "The American President."
 Her most recent credits include the short-lived 2002 series "First Monday" and the 2008 indie movie "My Apocalypse."